MakiseKurisu/nixos-config/README.md

 Run `./rebuild` as if you are using `nixos-rebuild`.
 This is a small wrapper to override `NIXOS_LABEL_VERSION` with git HEAD hash.

-Run `nixos-rebuild --fast --use-remote-sudo --target-host <machine> switch` to update another device.
+Run `nixos-rebuild --ask-sudo-password --no-reexec --target-host <machine> switch` to update another device.
 Need to have this flake installed under `/etc/nixos/flake.nix`.

 If your initial build is large that can't fit NixOS ISO's tmpfs store, you will need to mount a work disk to overlay on top of `/nix/store`: